De Montfort University2014 League Table Ranking 81

 - DMU has a comprehensive support system that will help you throughout your time at university, see the student support section of our website for more information.

 - De Montfort Students' Union (DSU) is based in the Campus Centre building and is the social hub of the university, offering bars, club nights and much more.

 - The DSU media society consists of Demon TV, the award-winning Demon FM Radio station and student newspaper The Demon, that students can get involved in.

 - There are around 100 different clubs and societies from rock music and gaming through to debating and a number of religious societies.

 - The university has opened a new £8 million leisure centre, which includes a swimming pool, poolside sauna, climbing wall, an eight-court sports hall, state-of-the-art gym and studios for a variety of fitness classes.

 - Students can get involved with the DSU sports clubs, ranging from rowing and martial arts, to the football and rugby teams, who play their annual Varsity matches against Leicester University at the Leicester Tigers and Leicester City stadiums.

 Recent/prospective new builds

-- DMU's new £8-million leisure centre was completed in July 2012 and provides our students, staff and members of the public with state-of-the-start facilities including a 25-metre six-lane swimming pool, poolside sauna, climbing wall, eight-court sports hall, fitness suite, free weights area, dance studio, café.
+- DMU's new £8 million leisure centre was completed in July 2012 and provides students, staff and members of the public with state-of-the-start facilities including a 25-metre six-lane swimming pool, poolside sauna, climbing wall, eight-court sports hall, fitness suite, free weights area, dance studio, café.

 - The biggest development will be to the Fletcher building which will provide students of the Faculty of Art, Design and Humanities with new state-of-the-art teaching and learning facilities, as well as improved catering facilities for all students which will be moved from our Campus Centre.